Hip Replacement Recall Guide

-Our goal is to assist patients and their loved ones in their search for information regarding recalled hip replacement products, as well as to identify additional hip replacement products which, although not yet recalled, pose the same or similar threats to patient health as the recalled products.
+Our website was established to assist patients and their loved ones in their search for information regarding recalled hip replacement products, as well as to identify additional hip replacement products which, although not yet recalled, pose the same or similar threats to patient health as the recalled products.

 For many years the hip replacement industry was dominated by manufacturers that primarily relied on ceramic materials in the manufacture of artificial hip products.
 Nearly a decade ago, in an effort to "increase patient mobility" (and, of course, corporate profits) the major manufacturers, including DePuy and Stryker, introduced metal-on-metal (MOM) hip replacement devices.
 Today, FDA warnings and recalls, as well as thousands of lawsuits, suggest that these new devices were inadequately tested prior to being marketed to the public.
 This has led to serious patient injuries.